All posts

 Relay

 Relay requires a US-registered LLC or Corporation with an EIN.
-The application process is similar to Mercury's, though Relay is less commonly used by non-resident founders and has less documentation about its non-resident application process.
+The process is similar to Mercury's, though fewer non-resident founders use Relay so there's less data on approval rates.

 How does your bank choice affect tax compliance and reporting?

 Currency conversion as a compliance event.
-Every currency conversion creates a record with a specific exchange rate, amount, and timing.
-For founders who report income in one currency and receive it in another, the conversion rate used for tax reporting has to be documented and consistent.
-Wise's mid-market rate with a transparent fee creates cleaner documentation than a bank wire conversion where the rate is embedded and opaque.
+Every conversion creates a record: exchange rate, amount, timing.
+If you report income in one currency and receive it in another, the conversion rate needs to be documented and consistent.
+This is where I genuinely prefer Wise — the mid-market rate with a transparent fee gives you a clean audit trail.
+Mercury's wire conversion buries the rate inside an opaque spread, which makes your accountant's job harder.

 Banking disruption as structural risk.
-If a banking relationship is disrupted (through a compliance review, account restriction, or closure) the consequences cascade — even compliant accounts can get frozen.
-Payment processors linked to the account may be affected, creating platform-dependent structural risk.
+I've lived this one.
+When a banking relationship goes under review, the consequences cascade fast — even compliant accounts can get frozen.
+Payment processors linked to the account stop working.
 Tax filings that reference the account create inconsistencies.
-The next banking partner will ask about the disruption.
-For non-resident founders with a single banking rail, disruption affects the entire operation.
+And the next bank you apply to will ask what happened.
+If you only have one account, your entire operation stops.

 Get structural patterns other founders miss